 Joel is available to talk about the Levitt Center’s Project SHINE, VITA and other venues for student and faculty civic engagement.
 You can schedule an appointment online, or contact him by email or phone.
 His office in the Levitt Center, Kirner-Johnson 251D.

-As the Levitt Center Community Service Intern, KT knows the ins and out of Project SHINE and VITA.
-KT can also help you brainstorm social innovation project ideas.
-You can reach her at email@example.com or find a time to meet with her here.
+As the Levitt Center Community Service Intern, Sebastian knows the ins and out of Project SHINE and VITA.
+Sebastian can also help you brainstorm social innovation project ideas.
+You can reach him at email@example.com.

 Marianne Janack, Director of the Levitt Center; Professor of Philosophy